 <host>is the hostname you use when connecting to the server (for example,

-If both hashed and plain-text format keys exist, the hashed format takes precedence.
+If both the hashed and clear-text format keys exist, the hashed format takes precedence.

 Note that the identification is different based on the host and port the client is connecting to.
 For example, the short hostname